robusta-dev/robusta/docs/index.rst

 Welcome to the Robusta Docs
 =============================

-Robusta is an observability and monitoring platform built for Kubernetes.
-It is commonly used as an extension to Prometheus, or standalone.
+Robusta is an open-source automation engine that extends the functionality of `Prometheus <https://prometheus.io/>`_ to complement your monitoring and observability stack.

 .. grid:: 2